dadhikari-uc/bash-file-permission-manager-dadhikads-uc/README.md

 # bash-file-permission-mananger-dadhikads-uc

-bash-file-permission-mananger-dadhikads-uc is about allowing users to easily manage file permissions by modifying owner, group, and r/w/x permission of a file
+bash-file-permission-mananger-dadhikads-uc is about allowing users to easily manage file permissions by modifying owner, group, and r/w/x permission of a file.

 ## How it Works
 1. file-permission-manager contains a required field -f (file).
 Input a file to begin the program.